 The Inner Critic

 Are you familiar with that internal voice that nags you over and over about how you said something stupid in that conversation or presentation, that relentlessly criticizes your reflection in the mirror, that reminds you of how inadequate you are compared to peers and colleagues, and that tells you that you are just not good enough?
 That is the voice of our inner critic, and we all have one to some degree.
 Most of us have at least one thing we want to change about ourselves but what some of us have more than others, however, is the ability to dial down the volume of the inner critic, and the freedom to choose whether or not to pay it any mind.
 In our work together, we will explore your personal story of self-criticism — where it came from, and what it’s really needing behind all the bullying, disappointment, disgust, shame, and guilt.
 In our sessions together, we will untangle the oftentimes addictive and confusing relationship you have with the inner critic and develop the capacity to choose how to respond: do you want to listen to the damaging negative self-talk that leads to depression, loneliness, anger and anxiety, or try something new and unfold into the wholeness of yourself, unbounded by confining and limiting beliefs?

-Below are some recommended reads for cultivating a deeper sense of self-worth:
+Below are some recommended reads for building self-acceptance and self-worth:

 She had blue skin, and so did he.
 He kept it hid, and so did she.
 They searched for blue their whole life through.
 They passed right by — and never knew.